pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 `You do not need to edit any of the auto-generated Managed Properties associated with this sample.`

 ### Re-Index the Lists ###
 At this point it is necessary to re-index the various configuration lists of the DAL sample in order to ensure that the configuration of the new **PnPPortalDisplayOrder** managed property takes effect.
-The easiest way to do this is to re-execute Operations #2 and #3 of the Console application:
+You must visit each list and manually trigger a re-indexing operation.
+Fortunately, an easier approach is to simply re-execute Operations #2 and #3 of the Console application:

-1. Open the **Portal.DataAccessLayer** solution in Visual Studio
+1. Open the **Portal.DataAccessLayer** solution in Visual Studio.
-2. Start the Console application
+2. Start the Console application.
 3. When prompted, specify the credentials of an O365 account that has **Site Collection Administrator** permissions on the **Admin** and **Demo** site collections.
 4. Execute the following operations in the specified order:
 	1. Operation #2 - Configure Admin Site Collection
 	2. Operation #3 - Configure Demo Site Collection

-`Wait approximately 30 mins for the search crawler to re-index the sites/lists`
+`Wait approximately 30 mins for the search crawler to re-index the sites/lists.`

 ### Visit the Demo Site Collection and Exercise the Demo ###
 1. Navigate to the DAL web of the Demo site collection to see the DAL in action.
 	- https://**DemoSiteUrl**/dal (e.g., https://contoso.sharepoint.com/sites/demo/dal)
-2. Note: You can also navigate to the root web of the Demo site collection
+2. Note: You can also navigate to the root web of the Demo site collection.
 	- https://**DemoSiteUrl**/ (e.g., https://contoso.sharepoint.com/sites/demo)
 3. The home page contains the following client-side JavaScript Controls:
-	1. **Global Nav**- managed via the **GlobalNavConfig** list of the Admin site
+	- **Global Nav**- managed via the **GlobalNavConfig** list of the Admin site
-	2. **Footer** - managed via the **PortalConfig** list of the Admin site
+	- **Footer** - managed via the **PortalConfig** list of the Admin site
-	3. **Company Links** - managed via the **CompanyLinksConfig** list of the current **site collection**
+	- **Company Links** - managed via the **CompanyLinksConfig** list of the current **site collection**
-	4. **Local Nav** - managed via the **LocalNavConfig** list of the current **web**
+	- **Local Nav** - managed via the **LocalNavConfig** list of the current **web**
-	5. **Stock Ticker** - managed via the **StockTickerSymbol** variable in the **constants.js** file
+	- **Stock Ticker** - managed via the **StockTickerSymbol** variable in the **constants.js** file
-4. Press **F12** to launch the Internet Explorer Developer Tools
+4. Press **F12** to launch the Internet Explorer Developer Tools.
-5. Activate the **Console** window
+5. Activate the **Console** window.
-6. Reload the page and review the log messages sent to the **Console** window
+6. Reload the page and review the log messages sent to the **Console** window.
-7. Note that the control data is being served from the client-side cache
+7. Note that the control data is being served from the client-side cache.
-8. Note that the data for each control has a unique expiration timeout value and expiration policy
+8. Note that the data for each control has a unique expiration timeout value and expiration policy.
-9. Wait a few minutes for an expiration to occur
+9. Wait a few minutes for an expiration to occur.
-10. Reload the page and review the log messages sent to the **Console** window
+10. Reload the page and review the log messages sent to the **Console** window.
-11. Note that some control data has expired and that the back-end data source is called
+11. Note that some control data has expired and that the back-end data source is called.
-12. At any time, you can flush the DAL entries from the client-side cache by appending the following argument to the query string
+12. At any time, flush the DAL entries from the client-side cache by appending the following argument to the query string:
 	- "**clearStorage=1**"
-13. At any time, you can edit the various management lists to customize the data presented by these controls.
+13. At any time, edit the various management lists to customize the data presented by these controls.
 	- The controls will render the updated data in 15-20 mins, once the changes are crawled by SharePoint.
-14. At any time, you can edit the various implementation files to customize the configuration of these controls.
+14. At any time, edit the various implementation files to customize the configuration of these controls.
-	- The controls will reflect the updated configuration as soon as the browser downloads the updated implementation file
+	- The controls will reflect the updated configuration once the browser downloads the updated implementation file

 <img src="https://telemetry.sharepointpnp.com/pnp/samples/Portal.DataAccessLayer" />